SmartCambridge/icp-better_bus_database/upload_testing/database_considerations.md

 and re-adding them isn't available.

-Here are a couple of tests, one for each of the simple and complex schema, that involve loading one days worth of data by the fastest method above and then loading a further day's data.
-In each case the subsequent load was done with indexes defined and with a commit after loading the records from each SIRI+VM JSON file:
+Here are a couple of tests, one for each of the simple and complex schema, that involve loading one day's worth of data by the fastest method above and then loading a further day's data.
+In each case the subsequent load was done with indexes defined and with a commit after loading the records from each SIRI+VM JSON file.

 ### Simple schema:

 ```
 psql -c "truncate siri_vm_simple_test" acp
-./siri-vm-to-simple-csv.py ../data/sirivm_json/data_bin/2017/10/27/ |
+./siri-vm-to-simple-csv.py ../data/sirivm_json/data_bin/2017/10/27/ | pgloader siri-vm-to-simple-database.load
-pgloader siri-vm-to-simple-database.load
 ./siri-vm-simple-insert-commit.py ../data/sirivm_json/data_bin/2017/10/26/
 ```